dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-17-react-styling.md

 ---
 layout: post
 title: React - Styling
-date: 2020-29-17 12:01 +0100
+date: 2020-09-26 12:01 +0100
 author: alfred_dsouza
 categories:
   - blog
   - react
 share: true
 ---
-In the last two post we covered JSX and Props, now it’s time to move forward in our journey in React and the next stop is styling the components.
+In the last two posts we covered JSX and Props, now it’s time to move forward in our journey in React and the next stop is styling the components.

 There are various ways to style a component in React :
 - Inline styles